Improwised/improwised.github.com/content/services/cloud-infrastructure-services.md

     - Software and application monitoring
 - Cloud Support
     - Cloud solution maintenance
-    - Safeguard data, information and applications
+    - Safeguard data, information, and applications
     - Regular backup

 <br>

-Over the years we have catered diversified clients with out-of-the-box requirements.
-Our experience will help you meet expectations of yourself and your customers with the best cloud infrastructure related solutions.
+Over the years we have catered to diversified clients with out-of-the-box requirements.
+Through our experience, we can provide you and your customers with the best cloud-related solutions.

 <br>